What is it?

 How is it made?

-The xylitol used in our toothpaste is produced either from birch tree or other hardwood pulp.
+The xylitol used in our toothpaste is produced either from birch tree or other hardwood pulp, or corn.
 Though there is some processing involved in extracting the ingredient, the end result is the same as the xylitol found naturally in plants.

-Xylitol is produced by hydrolyzing xylan, which is extracted from birch or other hardwood pulp to produce xylose.
+Xylitol is produced by hydrolyzing xylan, which is extracted from birch or other hardwood pulp, or corn to produce xylose.
 This material is then converted to xylitol through catalytic hydrogenation.

 What are the alternatives?